apache/druid/docs/operations/security-overview.md

 The following recommendation applies to Druids authorization and authentication model:
 * Only grant `WRITE` permissions to any `DATASOURCE` to trusted users.
 Druid's trust model assumes those users have the same privileges as the operating system user that runs the Druid Console process.
-* Only grant `STATE READ`, `STATE WRITE`, and `DATASOURCE WRITE` permissions to highly-trusted users.
-These permissions allows users to access resources on behalf of the Druid server process regardless of the datasource.
+* Only grant `STATE READ`, `STATE WRITE`, `CONFIG WRITE`, and `DATASOURCE WRITE` permissions to highly-trusted users.
+These permissions allow users to access resources on behalf of the Druid server process regardless of the datasource.
 * If your Druid client application allows less-trusted users to control the input source or firehose of an ingestion task, validate the URLs from the users.
 It is possible to point unchecked URLs to other locations and resources within your network or local file system.